EPP vs P/D Overview

 Your surgeon will explain to you all the components of the surgery, pre-surgery, and post-surgery.
 They will tell you that you may have a chest tube.
 Many times, surgeries, decortications, things like that will cause the lung to collapse.
 That’s very normal so they will tell you that you may have a chest tube in place to inflate or to keep that lung from collapsing.
 Post-surgery it’s all about the healing phase.
 It’s about pain control.
 It’s about getting up and keeping your pneumonias down, getting up and being active.
 Post-surgery sometimes the patient is sent home with a catheter in their pleura called a pleura evac, pleura catheter where it continues to drain the fluid once the patient is at home.
 They will talk with them about good nutrition.
 They will talk with them about keeping their immune system strong so the healing process proceeded like it should.

-EPP involves resection of the affected lung, along with the pleura (lung lining), pericardium (heart lining), part of the diaphragm, and nearby lymph nodes.
-Recovery is extensive, with up to two weeks spent in the hospital followed by an additional three months’ recovery at home.
+EPP, the more aggressive surgery, involves removal of the diseased lung, along with the pleura (lung lining), pericardium (heart lining), part of the diaphragm, and nearby lymph nodes.
+Recovery is extensive, with up to two weeks spent in the hospital followed by an additional three months of recovery at home.

-P/D is a two-part operation that spares the affected lung.
+P/D is a two-part surgical procedure that spares the affected lung.
 Instead, the surgeon removes the lung lining during pleurectomy (and in some cases nearby chest cavity tissue) and visible tumors during decortication.
-Recovery is one week in the hospital and an additional one month at home.
+Recovery is one week in the hospital and an additional month at home.

-Choosing between EPP and P/D is an important decision that you should make in consultation with a mesothelioma specialist.
+Choosing between the two surgical approaches is an important decision that you should make in consultation with a mesothelioma specialist.

-Both EPP and P/D are major, open surgeries performed by only the top thoracic surgeons at large medical centers.
+Both the EPP and the P/D are major surgical treatments performed by only the top thoracic surgeons at mesothelioma cancer centers and other large medical centers.
 Patients should understand how the two procedures differ before, during, and after the operation.

 Extrapleural Pneumonectomy Procedure

 Before surgery, doctors run a variety of tests to ensure you are healthy enough to undergo the operation.
-It is especially crucial that your lung function is adequate for you to live with a single lung and breathe without assistance.
-For curative EPP, doctors will also scan your chest cavity to confirm that the cancer has not metastasized to other areas.
+It is crucial that your lung function is sufficient for you to live with one lung and breathe without assistance.
+Doctors will also scan your chest cavity to confirm that the cancer has not metastasized to other areas.

 EPP is performed under general anesthesia.
-The surgeon makes an incision along the front or side of your chest to enter the lung space.
-The surgeon then removes the affected lung, along with the pleura, pericardium, part of the diaphragm and nearby lymph nodes.
+The surgeon makes an incision along the front or side of the chest to enter the lung space.
+The surgeon then removes the affected lung, along with the pleura, pericardium, part of the diaphragm, and nearby lymph nodes.

-As with EPP, patients must be in good general health to undergo pleurectomy with decortication.
+As with an EPP, patients must be in good general health to undergo a P/D procedure.
 Doctors will measure overall health and fitness, while also confirming tumor locations ahead of the decortication process.

-P/D is performed under general anesthesia.
-The surgeon makes an incision along your back and side to enter the chest cavity; other incisions may be necessary if additional access points are required to remove tumors.
+A P/D is performed under general anesthesia.
+The surgeon makes an incision along the back and side to enter the chest cavity.
+Other incisions may be necessary if additional access points are required to remove tumors.